xieqiguang6/assn2-basicCommandShell/README.md

 **IMPORTANT:** The file/directory names above are a standard convention.
 You must use the exact same names in your project, including capitalization.

 You must also update your design document from Assignment 1 to match your implementation for this assignment.
-Keeping up to date documentation is one of the most important (and most overlooked) parts of writing software.
+Keeping up to date documentation is one of the most ignored parts of writing software.

 ## Submission Instructions
-Your code must not generate any warnings on compilation.

-You must follow the [CalTech coding guidelines](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cppstyle.html), as stated in the syllabus.

-Your final executable must have no memory leaks.
+You must follow the [CalTech coding guidelines](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cppstyle.html), and your final executable should have no memory leaks.

 Every time you run a syscall, you must check for an error condition.
 If an error occurs, then call perror.
 For every syscall you use that is not error checked, you will receive an automatic -5 points.
 For examples on when, how, and why to use perror, see [this video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#perror).